jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ---
 ## Exercises

 1. Add SLERP to your first person camera and experiment with changing the smoothing parameter.

 2. Add the ability for the user to switch between first person and third person cameras by pressing the <kbd>C</kbd> key.
-The Suzanne model (the Blender mascot) used in the above example and textures can be downloaded from here: [suzanne.obj](../_downloads/assets/suzanne.zip) (or you can use the cube model or any other model for the player).
+The Suzanne model (the Blender mascot) used in the above example and textures can be downloaded from [suzanne.obj](../_downloads/assets/suzanne.zip) (or you can use the cube model or any other model for the player object).

 ---